-- 8. You will then be asked to accept the agreement in a separate prompt.
-Use the Left Arrow or the Tab key to select Yes, and press Enter to accept it. - 9.
-Next, the installer will ask you to set the Web Server Port, Admin Password, and the Archive Directory for storage. - By default, the web server port is set to port 80 (which is the recommended port for most installations).
-If Orchid Core VMS needs to use a different port, update the port then press the Tab key to select Ok, and press Enter. - Enter the password you would like to set for the default admin account, then press the Tab key to select Ok, and press Enter. - Set the directory for video archives.
-The default folder is /orchives.
-Enter a new archives location, if needed, then press the Tab key to select Ok, and press Enter. - 10.
-The installation will complete automatically without any additional prompts.
+12. Use the Orchid Core VMS server locale list to select the language.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian).
+Use the up and down arrow keys to highlight your selection.
+Then use the Tab key to highlight Ok, then press Enter.

+- 13. The installation will complete automatically without any additional prompts.
 This process may take a few minutes (and perhaps longer if the optimization process was selected).
 The Orchid Core VMS services start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 11.
-You can automatically launch a browser to Orchid Core VMS using the menu link installed on your server: - a.
-Click on the Launcher icon in the top left corner of the screen. - b.
-Type Orchid in the search box, then click the Orchid VMS icon listed under Applications.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
+You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
+Click on the Applications icon in the lower-left corner of the screen. - b.
+Click the Orchid Core VMS icon listed under Applications.
+(If you don't see it, use the Search box and type Orchid.)